Campaign Transmission Webhook

 def verify_signature(payload, signature_header, secret_key):

-"""Verify HMAC signature from AggregatorService"""
+"""Verify the HMAC signature from Optimove."""

-if not signature_header or '=' not in signature_header:
+if not signature_header or "=" not in signature_header:

 return False

-algorithm, received_hash = signature_header.split('=', 1)
+algorithm, received_hash = signature_header.split("=", 1)

 computed_hmac = hmac.new(